This post may contain affiliate links.

 - Great Way To Use Up Produce: This is a great way to extend the shelf life of fresh green beans.
 If you’ve got extra laying around and don’t want then to go to waste, this is a delicious way to preserve them and make them last longer.

-- No Canning Needed: We all love a pickled moment, but the whole canning process can be a bit intimidating and time consuming.
-This quick pickle method is where it’s at.
+- No Canning Needed: you can love a pickled veggie all day, but the whole canning process can be a bit intimidating and time consuming.
+This quick pickle method is the perfect solution.

 Lauren’s Tip